Interim Dean: R. Vance Roley

 Classified UH Manoa Students

-Applications are available at the TIM office in George Hall 346.
+Applications are available on the TIM website.
 Students must have a minimum cumulative GPA of at least 2.0 for all work attempted at UH Manoa.

 Students attending other academic institutions must be admissible to UH Manoa with a 2.0 cumulative transfer GPA for Hawai‘i residents and a 2.5 cumulative transfer GPA for non-Hawai‘i residents, and 24 transferable college-level credits.